 Step 2: Check the Quality of the Glass

-Once you’ve got the okay from the local authorities that your glass is good to be recycled, you will have to be sure to check the quality of the glass on your glass table top.
-What you must be looking for is damages to the glass.
+Once you’ve got the okay from the local authorities that your glass is good to be recycled, you will have to check the quality of the glass on your glass table top.
+What you must be looking for is damage to the glass.

-If the glass is cracked or pitted, it might not be useful for recycling.
-Even if there are discolorations they might be turned down.
+If the glass is cracked or pitted, recycling might not be helpful.
+Even if there are discolorations, they might be turned down.

-So, make sure that your glass is not broken and that it does not have any discolorations.
-You can even ask about this on your call with the recycling facility where you can get a confirmation from them.
+So, ensure that your glass is not broken and has no discolorations.
+You can even ask about this on your call with the recycling facility, where you can get a confirmation from them.

 Which Country Produces The Most Glass?